HowestX/howestx-docs/final.md

 #### LDAP

 LDAP (*Lightweight Directory Access Protocol*) is a protocol that allows clients to search, modify and connect to internet directories.
 We will use it here in an authentication contexts: we will make clients authenticate to an LDAP server.

+LDAP uses port 389 (not to be confused with RDP, which uses port 3389).
+LDAPS, LDAP over SSL, uses port 636.
+LDAP uses both TCP and UDP.

 #### Central Authentication Service (CAS)